Phactum/variable-less-blueprint/README.md

 * BPMN tasks implementation:
   [src/main/java/at/phactum/blueprint/taxiride/TaxiRide.java](./src/main/java/at/phactum/blueprint/taxiride/TaxiRide.java)

-*Hint:* This Maven project does not provide a runnable Spring Boot application but it runs a Spring Boot integration test to prove the functionality of the `TaxiRide` business bean.
+*Hint:* This Maven project does not produce a runnable Spring Boot application but it runs a Spring Boot integration test to prove the functionality of the `TaxiRide` business bean.
 Use `mvn verify` to run the test.